How can I make the first Arlington Visual Arts Studio Tour successful?

 - Have a wide range of price points (e.g. under $20, under $200, and under $1000).

-- Donate a portion of sales to your favorite charity, and note it at the event.
+- Donate a portion of sales to your favorite charity, and advertise it it at the event and through the recipient organization.

-- Talk with potential buyers, tell them stories about your work.
+- Talk with visitors, tell them stories about your work.

-- Make it convenient for people to buy.
+- Make it convenient for people to buy–accept multiple forms of payment and have wrap available.

 - Consider accepting commissions.